SimianLogic/ITGM220_W15/STUDY_GUIDE.md

+#Intro Game Programming Study Guide

 1. What is a variable?

-#Intro Game Programming Study Guide

 ## Required for Final Project
 1. What is the difference between a primitive and an object?
-1. What's the difference between a class variable and a member variable?
+1. What's the difference between a class variable and a local variable?
 1. What is an array?
 How do you declare an array of ints?
 1. What does immutable mean?
 1. What does mutable mean?